Topic categories:

 Thanks for all the feedback and assistance everyone.
 This came from a query on FB from Tony Lew and this was his great grandfather's shop.
 As per the comments the building survived until at least 1969 when it became the conservation area and No.163 (the same address!) is now the Frank Harvey HiFi shop that came from Much Park Street - this was the original shop and building!

-Industry, Business and Work - Boot and Shoe Repair Shops
+Memories and Nostalgia - Boot and Shoe Repair Shops

 argon